night0721/night0721.github.io/content/about.md

 ---
 title: "About"
 description: "I am a college student, backend Developer from Hong Kong based in United Kingdom.
 I make Minecraft Mods and Plugins, a Discord bot for the CODM community, also various websites for people to use.
 I aim to create free, minimal and open source software for public use.
+Moreover, I am trying to make my own ecosystem of various software that all is tailor made by myself and without any unnecessary features.
+The softwares I had made includes, paste bin, image uploader, URL shortener, shell interpreter, and more to come.
 Currently I am studying A levels, doing Maths, Further Maths, Computer Science and Phyiscs."
-lastmod: "2023-11-07"
+lastmod: "2024-02-05"
 ---

 # Skills